How to avoid stamp duty for second property

 There are specific rules and regulations for this.

-If one of the partners leaves out of the marital house and a ‘property adjustment order’ exists in the situation to deliver the home over to Partner B, then the additional stamp duty charge does not apply.
+If one of the partners leaves the marital house and a ‘property adjustment order’ exists in the situation to deliver the home over to Partner B, then the additional stamp duty charge does not apply.

 For further questions related to Lease extensions and property, contact one of our experienced chartered surveyors at Leasehold Valuations.